spencerpete/my-writing-assistant/README.md

 ### Opportunities:
 With the functionality of my site being easily completed in a day or two I will have more time to add the dynamic features and implement a component library
 ### Threats:
 Using the draggable react libray may prove difficult and therefore leave out a feautre that I think will make my site stand out.
-The